Annual – April Fool’s Day

 1880 – Hugh Baker of the Hamilton Telephone Company received a charter for a Canada-wide telephone company and named it the Bell Telephone Company of Canada.

 1891 – The first Canadian Pacific Steamship Empress of India arrived at Vancouver from Yokohama.
-Mail arrived in New York 3 and half days later.
+Mail came in New York 3 and half days later.
 This finally established the short route to “Cathay” for which explorers had been searching since the days of John Cabot.

 1926 – Maple Leaf Stadium, in Toronto, formally opened.